Jasmine works with actors, singers, dancers, non-dancers, and young people - engaging and enhancing creative bodies.

-Jasmine's role is to work closely with directors to explore the physical nature of the piece in question, using movement in all its variants to capture the essence of the story.
+Jasmine's role is to work closely with directors to explore the physical nature of a project, using movement in all its variants to capture the essence of the story.
 Jasmine's work spans punchy choreographed numbers to subtle physical characteristics, and from big ballroom scenes to ensemble choral gestures, and everything in-between.
-Movement is inherent in everything we do - Jasmine's practice is anchored in this truth and often uses psycho-physical techniques to engage the 'whole body' as a tool for expression.
+Movement is inherent in everything we do - Jasmine's practice is anchored in this truth and uses psycho-physical techniques, often starting with the breath, to engage the 'whole body' as a tool for expression.

 As a facilitator, Jasmine believes that engagement with the arts and performance is vital for us to learn and grow as people.
 Dance and drama can empower and educate.
 Theatre-making helps build confidence, inspires creativity and fosters empathy.
-Jasmine is empathetic and strives to create encouraging, safe, and exciting spaces wherever she works.
+Jasmine is passionate about encouraging young people to find their creative voices through movement.

 Jasmine holds an MA in Choreography from Trinity Laban Conservatoire for Music and Dance.
 Her studies were kindly supported by the Trinity Laban Dance Scholarship and the Trinity Laban Hardship Fund.
 She also holds a BA in Drama with First Class Honours from the University of Exeter, having proudly received the Bertie Black Prize for academic achievement.

 Jasmine attended Theatrical Intimacy training for Directors in December 2017 and is passionate about making intimate scenes safe for all.
 Jasmine was part of the 2017/18 cohort for the New Adventures Dance Company programme OVERTURE, a unique and incredible opportunity to develop her community dance practice.
 Jasmine held a place in the Young Choreographers Scheme by Dance in Devon and Pavilion Dance South West in 2014.
 She was able to take part in residencies with choreographers Russell Maliphant and Kevin Finann (MBE).